How Do You Prove Employer Liability?

 - You can claim online through our website

-- What Is Employer Liability For Employee Safety?
+- What Is Employer Liability In A Compensation Claim?

 - Accident At Work Compensation Calculator

-- How Do I Report An Accident At Work?
+- How Can I Prove Employer Liability In An Accident At Work Claim?

 - How Much Time Do I Have To Claim For An Injury At Work?

-- Can Claims Against An Employer Be Handled On A No Win No Fee Basis?
+- Can Claims For Employer Liability Be Handled On A No Win No Fee Basis?

 - Related Guides On Employer Liability And Accidents At Work

 Employer liability means your employer is responsible for your health and well being while you are at work.
-They can be liable for injuries caused because of their negligence.
+They can be held liable for injuries caused because they breached their duty of care.

-Under Section 2 of the Health And Safety At Work etc Act 1974, your employer has a responsibility to keep you as safe as practically possible while you are at work.
-As there are many risks that vary depending on the different workplaces, the specific responsibilities involved in employer liability might differ.
+Under Section 2 of the Health and Safety at Work etc. Act 1974, your employer has a responsibility to keep you as safe as practically possible while you are at work.
+As there are many risks that vary depending on the different workplaces, the specific responsibilities involved in uphold this duty might differ.

 However, generally, your employer could carry out regular risk assessments to ensure that risks to safety in the workplace are properly managed.
 These assessments will enable them to identify hazards in the workplace that can then be removed or reduced.